syntevo/docs/src/SmartGit/Manual/Integrations/Bitbucket-integration.md

 # Bitbucket integration

 SmartGit integrates Bitbucket workflows in various places, very similar to the [GitHub](GitHub-integration.md) integration.
-Some behavior can be customized by [system properties](../GUI/AdvancedSettings/System-Properties.md#SystemProperties-properties.bitbucket).
+Some behavior can be customized by [low-level properties](../GUI/AdvancedSettings/Low-Level-Properties.md#SystemProperties-properties.bitbucket).

 ### Setup